NannyML/nannyml/docs/quick.rst

 Estimating Performance without Targets
 --------------------------------------

-ML models are deployed to production once their business value and performance have been validated.
+ML models are deployed to production once their business value and performance have been validated and tested.
 This usually takes place in the model development phase.
 The main goal of the ML model monitoring is to continuously verify whether the model maintains its anticipated performance (which is not the case most of the time [1]_).